FREE USA Shipping on all orders over $69. Women Owned. Family Run

 Frank Talk About Vaginas and Menopause

+As a menopausal woman myself, I have a lot of friends who are at that same stage in life.
 Recently, I was at a ladies’ night when the subject of vaginas came up (after several glasses of wine, of course).
-Specifically, how uncomfortable and dry some of were feeling during sex.
-Once one of us took the plunge and shared their woes, it was like the flood gates opened and everybody was piling on with their own issues.
+Specifically, how uncomfortable and dry some of us were feeling during sex.
+Once one of us bravely shared our struggles, it was as if a floodgate had been opened, and everyone started sharing their issues.

 Discomfort during sex or bleeding after